bash0/cewe2pdf/README.md

 There are many capabilities in the Cewe album editor which are not supported by `cewe2pdf`, so an exact conversion cannot be guaranteed.
 The script is mostly based on reverse-engineering and guessing.
 It is not meeting any official specifications.
 So don't be surprised if one or another feature doesn't work.
 However, improvements are always appreciated!

+You will need Python 3.9 (or later, but be careful about going past 3.10.14, which is what the github checkin action on the base version uses)

 You will need underlying Cairographics (<https://www.cairographics.org/>) support installed on your machine for the handling of clip art.
 How you get this will depend on your platform, but if you have the GTK+ toolkit installed (<https://www.gtk.org/docs/installations/>) that should do it.

 tags: mcf2pdf, mcf_to_pdf, CEWE Fotobuch als pdf speichern, Fotobuch nach pdf exportieren, cewe Fotobuch pdf, mcf in pdf umwandeln, aus CEW-Fotobuch ein pdf machen, cewe Fotobuch pdf